 If you choose to collect reviews for your business (and they are so important) then using Reviews.io will help you collect and publish reviews from genuine customers not only on Google (to get Seller Ratings), but also across the local sites listed above.
 You can do this all in one place automatically, saving a huge amount of time and effort.
 Have a read of this for more information on local review collection.

-Wikipedia is the source of all knowledge on the Internet*.
+Wikipedia is known to be the source of all knowledge on the Internet.
 It's created by individuals and is editable by users, subject to moderation and proper referencing.
 It is one of the best examples of user-generated content online.
 There are something like 30,000 active contributors on Wikipedia each month.
 Articles are written, edits are suggested by other users, and so continues the information debate for the definitive version on any given topic.
 The thing to remember about Wikipedia, is that it's never finished.
 In fact, this is important to remember for all UGC.

 Because the software powering Wikipedia is open source, it's allowed users to generate Wiki's onto their own site containing all sorts of useful information such as user guides, support, or feature lists.

 Facebook, Twitter, Instagram and Linkedin.
 Sites built in their entirety on the generation and distribution of user-generated content.
 People are encouraged to talk about themselves, like or share others' updates, and generally interact with their friends, strangers, companies and celebrities on a vast range of topics.
 The growth of social media has been unprecedented, especially since the advent of mobile computing and the iPhone.
 We're all connected, and for better or worse, we all want to look at pictures of cats on the Internet.

 All these sites rank in Google pretty well if your search term is specific enough.
 As mentioned above, you'll also see stars under Facebook search results when you search for a company by name - these are sourced from reviews of businesses written on Facebook by visitors to their page.